Emergence of universality in transport of noisy free fermions

-Considering the noise-average of the density matrix $\overline{\rho}$, one sees that Eq.~\eqref{Eq:TimeEvUni} reduces to Lindblad dynamics, with tight-binding hopping and on-site dephasing induced by $\mathcal{D}_{\hat n_j}[\rho]$, that we address as \textit{dephasing XX model}~\cite{medvedyeva2016}.
-The corresponding long-time dynamics was analysed in~\cite{znidaric2010jphysa,LDdeph} and put in relation at large $L$ with classical SSEP.
-Instead, in this work, we are interested in the full statistics $\mathbb{P}_{t}(\rho)$ of the density matrix $\rho$ over noise realisations, formally described by the Fokker-Planck equation associated to Eq.~\eqref{Eq:TimeEvGen}.
-In the limit $t \to \infty$ at fixed $L$, this probability distribution is generally convergent to $\mathbb{P}_{\infty}(\rho)$, which completely characterizes the steady state to which the system evolves.
-It is important to stress that this steady state does not amount to a single density matrix that is left invariant by the system evolution \eqref{Eq:TimeEvGen} (as there is none), but rather to an ensemble of density matrices left invariant under the Fokker-Planck evolution.
-Assuming ergodicity, $\mathbb{P}_{\infty}(\rho)$ also determines the frequency of each density matrix $\rho$ in the time series of a single noise realization.
-We first of all focus on observables of the system, expressed as one-time quantum expectation values of local operators.
-Since we focus on quadratic models, Wick's theorem grants that all correlation functions can be recovered from the correlation matrix $G_{i,j} = \Tr\left(\rho c^{\dagger}_j c_i\right)$ and thus we can consider its full stationary distribution.
-More explictly, we shall address the cumulants $\mathbb{E}_{\infty}^c\left[G^{\otimes n}\right]$, where $\mathbb{E}_{\infty}[\ldots]$ denotes noise-average in the steady state and the upperscript $c$ stands for connected part, defined in the usual way for a multivariate distribution (in this case, the distribution of the entries of $G$).
-Since $G$ uniquely determines the density matrix, the statistical behaviour of any observable can be expressed from the cumulants $\mathbb{E}_{\infty}^c\left[G^{\otimes n}\right]$.
+Considering the noise average $\overline{\rho}$, Eq.~\eqref{Eq:TimeEvUni} reduces to Lindblad dynamics with tight-binding hopping and on-site dephasing, which we call the \textit{dephasing XX model}~\cite{medvedyeva2016}.
+Its long-time behaviour was analysed in~\cite{znidaric2010,znidaric2010jphysa,LDdeph} and related at large $L$ to classical SSEP.
+Here, instead, we study the full statistics $\mathbb{P}_{t}(\rho)$ of the density matrix over noise realizations, formally governed by the Fokker-Planck equation associated with Eq.~\eqref{Eq:TimeEvGen}.
+Linear observables can be extracted from $\overline{\rho}_t$, but higher cumulants and other nonlinear functionals of $\rho$ cannot, and require new tools.
+In the limit $t \to \infty$ at fixed $L$, $\mathbb{P}_{t}(\rho)$ converges to the stationary solution of the Fokker–Planck equation $\mathbb{P}_{\infty}(\rho)$, from which the steady-state statistics of any local observable can be extracted as one-time quantum expectation values.
+Since we focus on quadratic models, Wick's theorem grants that these can be recovered entirely from the stationary distribution of the correlation matrix $G_{i,j} = \Tr\left(\rho c^{\dagger}_j c_i\right)$.
+More explicitly, we shall address the cumulants $\mathbb{E}_{\infty}^c\left[G^{\otimes n}\right]$, where $\mathbb{E}_{\infty}[\ldots]$ denotes noise-average in the steady state and the upperscript $c$ stands for connected part, defined in the usual way for a multivariate distribution (in this case, the distribution of the entries of $G$).